 How to Make this Recipe

 - Mix brownies.
+Line bottom of 8-inch round baking pan with parchment paper.
 Mix brownies according to directions on box.
 Use eggs, oil and water as directed.
 Or make our delicious The Best Fudge Brownies batter.

 - Press ice cream into pan.
+Set ice cream on counter about 10 minutes to slightly soften.
 Line baking pan with plastic wrap then press a half gallon of ice cream into pan.
-Use the side of a tea cup or gloved hand to press ice cream firmly in pan until it’s even and smooth.
-Next you'll cover the ice cream and freeze it until you’re ready to assemble the cake.
+Use the bottom of a cup, spatula, or gloved hand to press ice cream firmly in pan until it's even and smooth.
+Next you'll cover the ice cream and freeze it until you're ready to assemble the cake.
 You need to freeze the brownie pan and the ice cream pan for at least two hours.

 - Frost the ice cream cake.
 Working quickly, use a narrow metal spatula to spread whipped cream/topping over cake sides and top.
 Whipped cream/topping is easy to work with.
 The spatula just glides over the cake.
 Be careful to have some whipped topping under your spatula and don't let the spatula touch the cake.
-Place your cookies and cream ice cream cake in freezer for at least two hours before serving.

 Expert Tips